PDXPythonPirates/pyrate-stocks/README.md

 ## **About The Project**
-We, the **python-pirates-project-cohort-1** greatly appreciate Chris Thompson and Matt Phillips for guiding us through the creation of this app and enabling us to experience the typical workflow for software development.

-This app provides an interactive dashboard for users to monitor up-to-date stock inforamtion of their choice.
-Users can also choose to view historical data on stocks of their interest.
+This app was created by the first cohort of the Python Pyrates Project, hosted by Matt Phillips and Chris Thompson.
+We are entry level software developers working together to explore the Flask framework and the software development lifecycle.
+This app provides an interactive dashboard for users to monitor up-to-date (and historical) stock inforamtion.

 <br>